replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    ```
    kubectl kots get apps -n NAMESPACE
    ```
-   Replace `NAMESPACE` with the name of the namespace where the application is installed.
+   Replace `NAMESPACE` with the name of the namespace where the admin console is installed.

    In the output of this command, note the application slug that you want to remove.